 - d.
 Based on the Alameda Public Art Fund balance at the time a request for proposals is released, no more than twenty-five (25%) percent of the Alameda Public Art Fund shall be distributed for cultural arts and arts programming. - e.
 The Public Art Commission shall present biennially to the City Council recommendations for the distribution of any portion of the Alameda Public Art Fund. - f.
-The Alameda City Council shall authorize expenditures from the Alameda Public Art Fund consistent with the purpose of this article, except that the City Manager shall be authorized to approve expenditures within the City Manager's spending authority.
-All requisitions and purchases shall be authorized consistent with approval authorizations in the City of Alameda Purchasing Policy.
-The City Manager shall notify the Council of any expenditure approved by the City Manager for any new art work or project.
-Any two Members of the Council may call the City Manager's decision for review within ten days of the City Manager's notification.
-If no call for review is timely perfected, the City Manager's decision shall become final and effective. - g.
+The Alameda City Council shall authorize expenditures from the Alameda Public Art Fund that exceed the purchasing authority of the City Manager, consistent with the purpose of this article.
+All requisitions and purchases shall be authorized consistent with approval authorizations in the City of Alameda Purchasing Policy. - g.
 If real property purchased with monies from the Alameda Public Art Fund is subsequently sold, the proceeds from the sale shall be returned to the Alameda Public Art Fund.